 Advice for landlords and homeowners

-The government has introduced a range of measures to protect landlords and homeowners during the coronavirus emergency.
-These include:
+The government has introduced a range of measures for landlords and property owners during the coronavirus emergency.

-- If tenants think they will have difficulty meeting a rental payment they are recommended to speak to their landlord.
-The government has is encouraging landlords to ‘show compassion’ and work together with tenants to put in place a rent payment scheme.
-Once the emergency is over, landlords and tenants are encouraged to work together to resolve disputes and arrears, taking into account tenants’ individual circumstances.
+- Tenants having difficulty making rental payments are recommended to speak to their landlord.
+The government has is encouraging landlords to ‘show compassion’ and work together with tenants to put in place an affordable rent payment scheme.
+Landlords and tenants are encouraged to work together to resolve disputes and arrears, taking account of tenants’ individual circumstances.

-- Landlords with buy-to-let mortgages whose tenants are impacted by the coronavirus crisis, can access a three month payment holiday, on the understanding that landlords will be expected to offer a similar rent holiday to their tenants.
+- Landlords with buy-to-let mortgages whose tenants are impacted by the crisis can access a payment holiday on the understanding that landlords offer a similar rent holiday to their tenants.

 - Those with a Help to Buy equity loan will be offered interest payment holidays if they are struggling to pay due to coronavirus.

 While most landlords and property owners are being responsible, we have had reports of some who are ignoring the protections and putting unacceptable pressure on tenants.
 We have written to those who we believe are acting outside the rules to remind them of their responsibilities and to make clear that we will prosecute where the actions they take are unlawful.
 A copy of that letter has been published online.